-Clinical trial examines use of human immune system to fight aggressive lung cancerDecember 19th, 2013 in Cancer /
+Clinical trial examines use of human immune system to fight aggressive lung cancerDecember 19, 2013 in Medicine & Health / Cancer

 Researchers at the Cincinnati Cancer Center (CCC) and the UC Cancer Institute are conducting a clinical trial examining a method to stimulate the human immune system to destroy or block the growth of lung cancer cells.

 This trial could lead to a new therapy, which uses natural biological processes within the body, to eliminate cancer growth and enhance the lives of patients with recurrent lung cancer.

 John Morris, MD, clinical co-leader of the Molecular Therapeutics and Diagnosis Program for the CCC, co-leader of the UC Cancer Institute's Comprehensive Lung Cancer Program, professor in the division of hematology oncology at the UC College of Medicine and UC Health medical oncologist, is the co-principal investigator on the trial along with colleagues at the Alvin J Siteman Cancer Center at Washington University in St. Louis.

 "Non-small cell lung cancer, the most common type of lung cancer, remains the leading cause of cancer death in men and women in the United States," Morris says.
 "Despite advances in the treatment of non-small cell lung cancer in the last decade, outcomes remain poor.
 Benefits from standard chemotherapy have reached a plateau, and further progress will depend upon identifying new treatments that specifically target tumor cells.

 "Harnessing the human immune system to target lung cancer could result in the development of effective treatment options against lung cancer and potentially enhance the effect of chemotherapy."